yohanes-erwin/ann_processor/README.md

 ![](https://github.com/yohanes-erwin/ann_processor/blob/main/image/axis_ann_module.png)

-AXIS packet showing input packet and output packet from two inferences.
+The figure shows AXIS packets.
+There are input and output packets.
 These packets can be from and to AXI DMA in the SoC integration later on.

 ## SoC Design